 For their research, Arkadi Zaides and his team delve into the practice of forensics to conceive a new virtual depository documenting the remains of the many whose deaths remain to this day mostly unacknowledged.
 This growing archive, this map, this invisible landscape is stretching in all directions across space and time, interrelating the mythologies, histories, geographies and anatomies of those who have been granted entrance to NECROPOLIS.
 Freedom of movement needs to be returned to the bodies who are admitted to Europe as corpses.
 And although in the City of the Dead there is no-body left to dance, it is exactly that no-body, that body of the bodies – the body of NECROPOLIS – which Zaides aims to animate back to life.

 Concept & direction: Arkadi Zaides

-Research and choreography assistant: Emma Gioia
+Research assistant: Emma Gioia

 Administration & production: Simge Gücük / Institut des Croisements

 Co-produced by: Théâtre de la Ville (FR), Montpellier Danse 40 Bis (FR), Charleroi Danse (BE), CCN2 Centre chorégraphique national de Grenoble (FR), les Ballets C de la B (BE), Tanz im August / HAU Hebbel am Ufer (DE), La Filature – Scène nationale de Mulhouse (FR)